skienzmatishun/rippreport/content/p/the-good-the-bad-and-the-ugly-repost/index.md

 ---
-title: "THE GOOD THE BAD AND THE UGLY (Rerun)"
+title: "THE GOOD THE BAD AND THE UGLY"
 date: 2025-08-05
 thumbnail: "img/the-good-the-bad-and-the-ugly.png"
 categories: